tamusiunas/ESPSimple/README.md

 - **Access Point**
  - Choose your network - If it's not hidden and not present here, click on Refresh Network button.
- - If the network is configured as hidden, enter the network name on the field bellow.
+ - If the network is configured as hidden, enter the network name on the field below.
 - **Password**: Network password
 - **IP Config (optional)** - Use these fields if you are using static address (not using DHCP)
  - IP address: IP address